DelNov/T-Flows/readme.md

 - prudence in using Linux operating system from a terminal
 - understanding of the ```make``` command
-- ability to install third-party software on your computer, such as GMSH and Paraview
+- ability to install third-party software on your computer, such as GMSH and ParaView
 - one of the high-level programming languages such as C/C++, Fortran 2003+, Python, Julia or alike
 - understanding of fluid mechanics
 - essence of finite volume method and how conservation equations are numerically solved and linked